-Installing GemStone/S 64 Bit Version 3.6.1
+1 Installing GemStone/S 64 Bit Version 3.6.2

-This chapter describes the procedure for installing GemStone/S 64 BitTM version 3.6.1.
+This chapter describes the procedure for installing GemStone/S 64 BitTM version 3.6.2.
 We recommend that you set up GemStone initially on a single machine, to ensure that all the pieces work together.
-At the end of this chapter, we suggest refinements you might want to make.
 Further setup to run a distributed system are described in the System Administration Guide.
-You will need to adjust the installation process to meet your specific needs
+You will need to adjust the installation process to meet your specific needs.